 There are twelve links in this Law of Dependent Origination.
 The first two have to do with causes in the last life which condition birth in this one.
 The first of these links is ignorance.
 Ignorance means not knowing the truth, not understanding the Dharma, ignorance of the four noble truths.

 Volitional activity is conditioned by ignorance; because we don’t understand the truth, we are involved in all kinds of actions.
-And the karmic force of these actions conditions the third link in the chain.
+And the karmic force of these actions conditions the second link in the chain.
 Because we do not perceive things clearly, because we do not perceive the fact of suffering and its cause and the way out, that force of ignorance conditions the next link in the chain: volitional actions of body, speech, and mind motivated by wholesome or unwholesome mental factors.

 The third link is rebirth consciousness; that is, the first moment of consciousness in this life.
 Because ignorance conditioned the energy of karmic activity in our last life, rebirth consciousness arises at the moment of conception.
 Volition or intention is like the seed; rebirth consciousness, like the sprouting of that seed – a cause and – effect conditioned relationship.
 Because of ignorance there were all kinds of actions, all kinds of karmic formations.
 And because of karmic formations arises rebirth consciousness, the beginning of this life.
 Because of the first moment of consciousness in this life arise the whole mind-body phenomena, all the elements of matter, all the factors of mind.
 Finally, because of the mind-body phenomena arising, the sense spheres develop.
 This is during development of the embryo, before birth.